stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BEN

-Nah, we're gonna bring you back for-- you're gonna host "Tim and Ben do Poetry". __[Bryn laughs]__ And then we'll get Anil to do "Tim and Ben do Specifically Physics".
+Nah, we're gonna bring you back for-- __[Bryn laughs]__ You're gonna host "Tim and Ben do Poetry". __[Tim laughs]__ And then we'll get Anil to do "Tim and Ben do Specifically Physics".

 #### TIM

-And then we'll get Helen in for "Tim and Ben Speak Languages that Helen Doesn't Speak". *(slightly panicking)* I couldn't land the joke because I don't know what languages she speaks.
+And then we'll get Helen in for "Tim and Ben Speak Languages that Helen Doesn't Speak". _(slightly panicking)_ I couldn't land the joke because I don't know what languages she speaks.
 Um... um...
 Ancient Samaritan!

 #### BRYN

-I will add that Anil knows a lot about a lot, and he could do __[chuckles]__ this episode on almost any topic [__TIM:__ Oh man.] other than, you know, planetary physics probably.
+I will add that Anil knows a lot about a lot, and he could do __[chuckles]__ this episode on almost any topic [__TIM:__ Oh man.] other than, you know, planetary physics probably--

 #### TIM